Nestled between mountains and Puget Sound, Seattle has something for everyone.

 8–8:30 a.m. – Morning Report

-At morning report, the chief residents lead residents and attendings in review and discussion of an interesting case from the wards.
-On Friday morning, the night team presents a patient they admitted that week.
+At morning report, the chief residents lead residents and attendings in review and discussion of an interesting case.
+Strong faculty presence makes this interactive educational conference a resident favorite.

 9–9:30 a.m. – Intern/senior planning time

 After completing pre-rounding, interns review new findings and refine their assessment and plan with their senior resident.
-The numerous accessible computer work stations allow for easy review of laboratory data in the electronic medical record and radiology on the PACS system.
+The numerous accessible computer work stations allow for easy review of laboratory data and imaging.

 9:30–11:30 a.m. – Family-Centered Rounds

 Each team rounds with general pediatric and subspecialty attendings.
-Patients and their families, nurses and social workers join the medical team to plan care for the patient.
+Patients and their families, nurses, pharmacists and social workers join the medical team to plan care for the patient.
 Teaching by the senior resident and the attending is an important part of rounds.
-The team coordinator facilitates rounds and performs administrative duties for the team throughout the morning.
+The team coordinator facilitates rounds and performs administrative duties such as PCP follow-up for the team throughout the morning.

 12:30–1:15 p.m. – Noon Conference (Monday, Tuesday, Wednesday, Friday)